 The 457(b) retirement plan

-The 457(b) is a tax-deferred retirement plan designed to help you invest regularly for your retirement.
+The 457(b) is a non-qualified tax-deferred compensation retirement plan.
 It is offered to you through your employer and is available only to public employees and certain employees of many tax-exempt organizations.
 Your contributions are taken directly from your salary before it is taxed, and each plan offers you a selection of investment options.

 There are several benefits to consider when joining a 457(b) plan.